Traditional African and African-American art are a diverse expression of our social commentary and cultural heritage.

 Romare Bearden’s collages are renowned for their dynamic compositions, blending photographs, magazine clippings, and painted paper to portray African-American life and history.
 His technique of layering and juxtaposition creates a rich tapestry of cultural narratives and personal experiences.

 Joseph Holston and John Biggers further illustrate the blend of traditional and modern styles in African-American art.
-Holston’s paintings and prints, characterized by vivid colors and expressive forms, depict African-American history and culture with a contemporary edge.
+Holston’s paintings, characterized by vivid colors and expressive forms, depict African-American history and culture with a contemporary edge.
 Biggers, on the other hand, integrates African motifs and symbolism into his murals and paintings, creating works that honor African heritage while addressing modern social issues.

 One People, One Root